What are the Penalties for Your First Reckless Driving Offense in Virginia?

 If you are convicted of a first-time reckless driving offense in Virginia, you could lose your license for a maximum of six months.

-In Virginia, you receive six points on your Virginia driver’s license for reckless driving.
+Also, in Virginia, you will receive six points on your Virginia driver’s license for reckless driving.

 Unfortunately, any points you receive for any driving ticket or conviction stay on your driving record for two years.

-Other Penalties for First Offense Reckless Driving in Virginia
+What Are Other Penalties For First Offense Reckless Driving Charges?

 Your insurance rates will probably go up if you have a record of reckless driving.
 Some insurance companies could even cancel your insurance policy.